cython/cython/docs/src/userguide/memoryviews.rst

 1. A numpy-like `.flat` attribute (that allows efficient iteration)
 2. A numpy-like `.reshape` method
 3. A method `to_numpy` which would convert a memoryview object to a NumPy object
+4. Indexing with newaxis or None to introduce a new axis